typelevel/Laika/docs/using-laika/markup.md

 to

-    Transform from (Markdown withVerbatimHTML) to HTML rendering VerbatimHTML
+    Transform from Markdown to HTML using VerbatimHTML

 This installs both, the required parser and renderer extensions.